-What’s an RFP?
+What is an RFP?

-RFP questions should be very specific
+RFP questions should be very specific.

-- You should be ready to move beyond exploration and into commitment.
+When to use: Use RFPs when you have clear-cut needs and be ready to buy.
+You should be ready to move beyond exploration and into commitment.

-Advantage: They're very thorough and offer a side-by-side, fact-based comparison of vendors' capabilities.
+RFPs are very thorough and offer a side-by-side, fact-based comparison of vendors' capabilities.

 Example RFI questions

 For example: you are ABC Company, and you're looking to strengthen your relationship with customers through social media channels.You currently maintain a Facebook page, Twitter account, and LinkedIn presence.

 What social media channels do you consider to be important for ABC Company and why?

 What are your initial impressions of our social media presence?

 How do you measure ROI for social media activities?

 For efficient integration between our internal marketing and external service providers, what people, process, and technology factors do you think are important to consider?
 Are there limitations we need to know about?

 As we get ready to prepare an RFP, what questions do you have for us?

 #PRO TIP: An RFI is especially helpful if you're new to your space (in this example, social media).
 Your bidders' responses will not only demonstrate their expertise, but also inform and educate you (with very little time invested by either party).
 Their answers can also help you nail down more concrete questions for the the eventual RFP.